telephil9/lua9/README.md

 # Description

-lua9 is a custom version of the [lua](http://lua.org) interpreter including bindings to plan9 libdraw.
+lua9 is a custom version of the [lua](http://lua.org) interpreter including bindings to some plan9 libraries.
+The supported libraries are:
+* libdraw
+* libplumb
+* lib9 (very partial support)

 __Disclaimer:__ This is work in progress and is sure to contain bugs.